I grew up in Niles, Michigan and attended Kalamazoo College for two years, before moving to Chicago to start my acting career.

 Upon arriving in Chicago, I studied at Chicago’s famed iO Theater with legendary improv guru Del Close and iO founder Charna Halpern.
-Next I spent fifteen years as an actor/writer with the award-winning comedy troupe Wavelength, performing in over forty states.
+Next, I spent fifteen years as an actor/writer with the award-winning comedy troupe Wavelength, performing in over forty states.

-Fast forward many years on Chicago stages, WGN Television named me “one of Chicago’s best physical comedians,” and I was nominated for a Joseph Jefferson Principal Actor citation, for the role of Austin in True West.
+After many years on Chicago stages, WGN Television named me “one of Chicago’s best physical comedians,” and I was nominated for a Joseph Jefferson Principal Actor citation, for the role of Austin in True West.

-Theaters I’ve worked with include 16th Street Theater, City Lit, Victory Gardens, Lifeline, the Reduced Shakespeare Company, About Face, Provision Theatre, the Hypocrites, Trap Door, and others.
+Theaters I’ve worked with include: 16th Street Theater, City Lit, Victory Gardens, Lifeline, the Reduced Shakespeare Company, About Face, Provision Theatre, the Hypocrites, Trap Door, and others.
 I am a member of SAG, and my film/television/radio credits include Hannah Free, Just Visiting, Early Edition, and WBEZ’s Stories on Stage.
-My screenplay Let It Fly or Zen and the Art of Basketball made it to the quarter finals of the 2007 Page Awards, though I hope to better it with my sophomore effort.
+My screenplay Let It Fly or Zen and the Art of Basketball made it to the quarter finals of the Page Awards, though I hope to better it with my sophomore effort.

-When not acting, I am Director of Marketing for VelocityEHS (www.ehs.com).
+My work in the arts is balanced by my time as Director of Marketing for VelocityEHS (www.ehs.com).
 I have an MBA from the Kellstadt Graduate School of Business, with concentrations in Entrepreneurship, and Leadership and Change Management.
 In addition to marketing, I routinely speak at regional and national shows on a wide variety of topics, from social media to learning communities.

 The quote below is from my first review ever.
 It was for a Kalamazoo College production called “Shaw Shorts.”
 I was in a piece called “Macbeth Skit.”
 Thank you, Fred!